1.

 10.

-Sternberg, Robert J. Handbook of intelligence.
-(Cambridge University Press, 2000).
+Sternberg, Robert J. Handbook of Intelligence.
+(Cambridge University Press, Cambridge, 2000).

 11.

 Sternberg, Robert J. & Kaufman, Scott Barry.
-The Cambridge handbook of intelligence. vol. Cambridge handbooks in psychology (Cambridge University Press, 2011).
+The Cambridge Handbook of Intelligence. vol. Cambridge handbooks in psychology (Cambridge University Press, Cambridge, 2011).

 12.

-Schacter, Daniel L. How the mind forgets and remembers: the seven sins of memory.
-(Souvenir, 2007).
+Schacter, Daniel L. How the Mind Forgets and Remembers: The Seven Sins of Memory.
+(Souvenir, London, 2007).

 13.